Fleckism/SecurityPlus/My linked notes/assessment.md

 Are these all the steps in an assessment?
 - security assessments, network reconnaissance, vulnerability scanning, and penetration testing
-- Network reconnaissance and discovery is used to identify hosts, network topology, and open services/ports, establishing an overall attack surface.
+- ==Network reconnaissance and discovery is used to identify hosts, network topology, and open services/ports, establishing an overall attack surface.==

+- Network [[reconnaissance]]... is it the same as Evaluate attack surface
+	- Identify active IP hosts
+	- Host discovery scan vs service discovery:  To see which operating systems are in use, which network services, which application software.
+	-
+Having identified active IP hosts on the network and gained an idea of the network topology, the next step in network [[reconnaissance]] is to work out which operating systems are in use, which network services each host is running, and, if possible, which application software is underpinning those services.
+This process is described as service discovery.
+Service discovery can also be used defensively, to probe potential rogue systems and identify the presence of unauthorized network service ports.

 # Dump
 **vulnerability assessment, threat hunting, and penetration testing**